 All tasks are rendered as 3D images, making it easier for children to visualise the positioning of numbers on an expanding number line, differentiate between quantities and solve sums.

 Fun, motivation and celebration of one's achievements play a central role in learning success.
 In Calcularis, correctly solved tasks are rewarded with points, which the child can then use to add animals and features to their own zoo scene.

 The child's current level of progress can be viewed at any time.
 Topics studied, remaining areas of difficulty and upcoming content are displayed in a clear, concise fashion.

 Independent, multisensory, computer-based training activates and promotes the development of the brain.
 The software is designed to activate additional pathways for learning.
-Once this has been accomplished, the brain is able to link information from these individual pathways to compensate for areas of learning weakness.In detail
+Once this has been accomplished, the brain is able to link information from these individual pathways to compensate for areas that need that little extra support.In detail